vmware-archive/cabin/README.md

 Check our contributing [guidelines](CONTRIBUTING.md) and send your pull requests.

+## Issues

+If you face any issues with Cabin, please create an [issue](https://github.com/bitnami/cabin/issues)

+**Note** that to preserve as much history as possible we imported a good number of issues from our private repo and the cabin-issues repository.

 ## Code of Conduct

 Cabin abides by the Kubernetes [Code of Conduct](code-of-conduct.md)